 Let’s wrap things up with an amazing double feature!
 The “Dracula” plot is given a different spin when William Marshall stars as “Blacula,” an African prince cursed by Drac himself centuries ago to be one of the undead.
 He starts a reign of terror in modern-day L.A., while falling in love with a woman who may be the reincarnation of his dead wife.
 Denise Nicholas and Vonetta McGee co-star.
 Then, in “Scream, Blacula, Scream,” an occult ritual summons vampire Marshall from spirit exile, and only the occult skills of voodoo priestess Pam Grier can send him back, ending the bloody clash of ghoulish hordes, bewildered police, and black magic

 Check any of these out, or better yet, check all of them out, and give some love to underappreciated horror films this Halloween!

-This article originally ran in 2017 and is being reprinted as part of our 31 Days of Halloween celebrations!
+(An earlier version of this article originally ran in 2017 and it is being reprinted as part of this year’s Halloween celebrations!)